 Windham recognizes the shift to sustainable investing and has developed strategies that apply its risk scaling process to ESG assets.
-Windham’s ESG Risk-Scaling Portfolios are designed to deliver meaningful protection to a sustainable portfolio during significant market drawdowns while providing competitive returns in less adverse environments.
+Windham’s ESG Risk-Scaling Portfolios are designed to deliver meaningful protection to an ESG oriented portfolio during significant market drawdowns while providing competitive returns in less adverse environments.

 Invest responsibly with dynamic risk control.